Lelenaic/Monitoring-CLF/README.md

 Made with love by Flavien Chene (<http://flavienchene.fr/>), Clément Droillard and Lénaïc Grolleau (<https://www.lenaic.me>)

+####Requirements
+* Linux server
+* Postfix or other php mail services
+* Crontab access

 ###Install

 To install Monitoring-CLF, please set your username, host and password in the **includes/class_connexion.php** file for the database.
 Then, import the bdd.sql file into your database.
 The default username is **admin** and the default password is **coucou**.
+Warning : You need a good server to run this application.
+The ping of many services can slow down your server.

 ####Cron :
 To install Cron app service, please **add the following line to your crontab** :